bt3gl/building_blog/content/linux_intro.md

 ### echo

 * **echo** prints its arguments as output.
-It can be useful for pipeling, and in this case you use the flag **-n** to not output the trailing new line:
+It can be useful for pipelining, and in this case, you use the flag **-n** not to output the trailing new line:
 ```
 $ echo -n <FILENAME>
 ```